madanyc/workfront-learn.en/help/workfront-goals-program/create-and-manage-your-goals/understand-the-graphs-section.md

 ---
-title: [!UICONTROL Graphs] Section in [!DNL Workfront Goals] Explained
+title: "[!UICONTROL Graphs] Section in [!DNL Workfront Goals] Explained"
 description:  Learn how to read and interpret the Goal Health chart and Goal Progress chart in [!DNL Adobe Workfront Goals].
 activity: use
 type: Tutorial